gardener/documentation/website/documentation/guides/applications/prometheus/_index.md

 The Kubernetes clusters provided by [Gardener](https://github.com/gardener) use role based access control ([RBAC](https://kubernetes.io/docs/admin/authorization/rbac/)).
-To authorize the Prometheus node-exporter to access hardware and OS relevant metrics of your cluster's worker nodes specific artifacts need to be deployed.
+To authorize the Prometheus node-exporter to access hardware and OS relevant metrics of your cluster's worker nodes, specific artifacts need to be deployed.

-Bind the prometheus service account to the `garden.sapcloud.io:monitoring:prometheus` cluster role by running the command `kubectl apply -f crbinding.yaml`.
+Bind the Prometheus service account to the `garden.sapcloud.io:monitoring:prometheus` cluster role by running the command `kubectl apply -f crbinding.yaml`.

 Content of `crbinding.yaml`